 A significant portion of the Company's revenues are realized from the sale of process fluids and services to manufacturers of steel, automobiles, aircraft, appliances, and durable goods, and, therefore, the Company is subject to the same business cycles as those experienced by these manufacturers and their customers.
 The Company's financial performance is generally correlated to the volume of global production within the industries it serves, rather than discretely related to the financial performance of such industries.
 Furthermore, steel customers typically have limited manufacturing locations compared to other metalworking customers and generally use higher volumes of products at a single location.
-During the year ended December 31, 2018, the Company's five largest customers accounted for approximately 17% of its consolidated net sales.
+During the year ended December 31, 2018, the Company's five largest customers accounted for approximately 17% of its consolidated net sales with the largest customer accounting for approximately 8% of the Company's consolidated net sales.